Maltipoo Content overview

 - Tiny Toy

 Head in proportion to the size of the dog.
-Should not look too small or too large with the rest of their bodies.
+Should not look too small or too large with the rest of their body.

 Muzzle: Short muzzles nicely finished off with dark noses and dark colored, tight lips.